AustinWise/smeagol/README.md

 * Support for multiple users.

-Phrased in another way, the goal of this project is to create something roughly like [Gollum](https://github.com/gollum/gollum), but does not take half an hour to `gem install` on a low-powered Chromebook.
+Phrased in another way, the goal of this project is to create something that behaves like [Gollum](https://github.com/gollum/gollum) be installs easily and quickly.
+This is contrasted with the Gollum install experience of having to deal with the slowness and complication of setting up a Ruby environment and running `gem install`.

 ## Getting started